Skip to main content

 --project $PROJECT

-3. Create an external PostgreSQL integration endpoint to represent your PostgreSQL database.
-Use the following JSON configuration and replace the placeholders:
+3. Create an external PostgreSQL integration endpoint.
+This endpoint represents your PostgreSQL database.
+Replace the placeholders in the following JSON configuration:

 INTEGRATION_CONFIG=$(cat <<-END